 Emission Reporting and Fee Procedures

-(1) The owner or operator must submit the required form(s), including the election to pay on permitted or actual emissions for each regulated pollutant, to the Department with the annual permit report in accordance with annual reporting procedures.
+(1) The owner or operator must submit the required form, including the election to pay on permitted or actual emissions for each regulated pollutant, to DEQ with the annual permit report using annual reporting procedures.

-(2) The owner or operator may request that information, other than emission information, submitted pursuant to this division be exempt from disclosure in accordance with OAR 340-214-0130.
+(2) The owner or operator may request that information, other than emission information, submitted pursuant to this division be exempt from disclosure under OAR 340-214-0130.

-(3) Records developed in accordance with these rules are subject to inspection and entry requirements in OAR 340-218-0080.
-The owner or operator must retain records for at least five years in accordance with 340-218-0050(3)(b)(B).
+(3) Records developed using these rules are subject to inspection and entry requirements in OAR 340-218-0080.
+The owner or operator must retain records for at least five years under 340-218-0050(3)(b)(B).

-(4) The Department may accept the information submitted or request additional information from the owner or operator.
-The owner or operator must submit additional actual emission information requested by the Department within 30 days of the date of the request.
-The Department may approve a request for additional time, up to 30 days, to submit the requested information.
+(4) DEQ may accept the information submitted or request additional information from the owner or operator.
+The owner or operator must submit additional actual emission information requested by DEQ within 30 days of the date of the request.
+DEQ may approve a request for additional time, up to 30 days, to submit the requested information.

-(5) If the Department determines the actual emission information submitted for any regulated pollutant does not meet the criteria in this division, the Department will assess the emission fee on the permitted emission for that regulated pollutant.
+(5) If DEQ determines the actual emission information submitted for any regulated pollutant does not meet the criteria in this division, DEQ will assess the emission fee on the permitted emission for that regulated pollutant.

-(6) The owner or operator must submit emission fees payable to the Department by the later of:
+(6) The owner or operator must submit emission fees payable to DEQ by the later of:

 (a) August 1 for emission fees from the previous calendar year; or

-(b) Thirty days after the Department mails the fee invoice.
+(b) Thirty days after DEQ mails the fee invoice.

 (7) Department acceptance of emission fees does not indicate approval of data collection methods, calculation methods, or information reported on Emission Reporting Forms.
-If the Department determines initial emission fee assessments were inaccurate or inconsistent with this division, the Department may assess or refund emission fees up to two years after emission fees are received by the Department.
+If DEQ determines initial emission fee assessments were inaccurate or inconsistent with this division, DEQ may assess or refund emission fees up to two years after emission fees are received by DEQ.

-(8) The Department will not revise a PSEL solely due to an emission fee payment.
+(8) DEQ will not revise a PSEL solely due to an emission fee payment.

 (9) Owners or operators operating sources pursuant to OAR 340 division 218 must submit the emission reporting information with the annual permit report.